sachinkmohan/sachinkmohan.github.io/_pages/now.md

 - Backend - Firebase
 - Unit testing - Jest

-#### Upcoming sprints - Focus on App launch 🚧 🔖
+#### Upcoming sprints - Launch app with 'Learn Words Game' 🚧 🔖

-##### Epic - Final Touch - App Launch 🚀
+##### Epic - Learn Words Game 🚀

-- Finish setting up Signup page.
-- Create context on the saving user data.
-- Login - username, password - fail validation
-- Replace JSON server with JSON file.
-- Hide Admin page to add words.
+Currently Working on: Working on the implementation for the 'Learn Words' game.

 #### Things built last sprint.

-- ✅ Add and Read Data from JSON using json-server.
-- ✅ Added the feature to favorite the words to firebase DB.
+- ✅ Launched the app version 2.0 with major change on the JSON structure.